Flights cancelled as UK thunderstorm warnings in force

 BA cut six flights to and from Gatwick and around 20 between London's Heathrow Airport on Sunday, with a few cancellations of Heathrow flights on Monday due to the knock-on effect.

+"If delayed for more than two hours, passengers will be entitled to assistance such as free meals or refreshments, and overnight accommodation if required."

+Meanwhile, the Gatwick Express, which runs non-stop trains between the airport and London Victoria railway station, was suspended on Monday due to track repairs.

-Monday will remain a very warm day for most but also very wet, according to the Met Office.
-Meteorologist Dan Stroud said there could potentially be "a month's worth of rain falling".
+Monday will remain a very warm day for most but also very wet with potentially "a month's worth of rain falling", according to the Met Office.

+"Within these areas, we can expect heavy rain, possibly hail, potentially frequent lightning," meteorologist Grahame Madge said.

+"By their nature, [storms] develop quickly and in almost seemingly random areas."

 The forecast comes after a weekend of warm temperatures and heavy rainfall.